There are happy days and there are days when you find out that a new technology can automatically transcribe interviews.

 On September, GEN team published an interview with Kofman about the recent updates of Trint and the feedback they had received from reporters and news organizations.
 “I think we are on our way to becoming a cult.
 We constantly hear users call Trint ‘magic’.”

 When I read Kofman and his optimism — “transcripts you can trust” he said — I got optimistic.
 Those days I was struggling with the transcription of my conversation with Duy Linh Tu, a professor at Columbia University who visited Chile.
 The interview length was 48 minutes.
 He talks very fast and I am a slow keyboard writer.
 A nightmare.

-I checked Trint’s website and I used the free 30 minutes they offer.
+I checked Trint’s website and I used the free trial they offer.

 I uploaded half an hour of conversation.
 Trint asked me for the accent of the english (British, Australian, American) and then it took two to three minutes to work with it.
 When it finished I opened the file and the work was done.
 A robot transcribed my interview.
 As I was checking the result I smiled and remembered all those hours typing like a resigned automaton.
 “Trint” not only reduced hours of work to a few minutes.
 It also synchronized text with audio, providing location and error correction.

 In short: you can upload audios or videos, the text is “tied” to the audio, you can search, check and correct.

 After that moment of euphoria, reality came.
 Like any work done by machines, it needs further verification.
 I started reading the transcript and while almost 90 percent was accurate, the text had mistakes impossible to ignore.
 And not necessarily attributable to the robot.
 For example: catch phrases that spread like a plague and that a human would have omitted.
 Or incoherent combinations when voices mingled.
 Or mispronounced words: I was disappointed — because of my pronunciation — when Trint transcribed “China” instead of “Chile”.